 As a nation that uses close to one billion Christmas cards each festive season, the question of recycling Christmas cards is one that arises every year (usually closely followed by "can I recycle wrapping paper?")

-Whilst in a lot of cases the answer is yes, as many cards are paper-based, there are several Christmas card recycling no-no’s to look out for this festive season:
+Whilst in a lot of cases the answer is yes, as many Christmas cards are paper-based, there are several no-no’s to look out for when you're doing your Christmas recycling:

 What to do if you can’t recycle your Christmas cards?

-Usually, the embellishments are only on the front of the card, so tear off the decorated part and recycle the rest of your Christmas cards with your paper recycling.
+Usually, the embellishments are only on the front of the card, so you can still tear off the decorated part and put the rest of your Christmas card in your paper recycling bin.
 Or prolong their life by adding them to your scrap paper pile for reuse.

 To save the rest of the Christmas card from a wasted trip to landfill, you can use it for gift labelling next year - a crafty little idea that’s good for your pocket and the planet.

 Of course, you could always avoid Christmas cards altogether in a bid to cut down on festive waste and save the 30 million trees or so used to make them.
 Indeed in our recent First Mile poll, 26% of Brits have said they will not be sending physical Christmas cards this year.

 But if that’s a little too extreme of an idea, opt for easy-to-recycle Christmas cards without the fancy bells and whistles.
 You can even go one step greener, by opting for festive cards made from recycled paper.

 And don’t forget that digital Christmas cards are an option too... in fact, keep your eyes peeled for our festive e-card making its way to you soon!